LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 As the sensors shown so far relate exclusively to self-built, low-cost hardware, the following chapter shows how existing hardware can be integrated into the system.
 A temperature-compensated *Voltcraft GM-70* telsameter shown in figure \ref{Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board_using_a_(+usb)_to_serial_converter_and_needed_additional_pull-up_resistors.png} is used, which has a measuring range of *0T* to *3T* with a resolution of *0.1mT*.
 It offers an *RS232* interface with a documented protocol for connection to a (+pc).
 This connectivity makes it possible to make the device compatible with the previously build unified sensor firmware using a separate \href{https://github.com/RBEGamer/VoltcraftGM70Rest}{VoltcraftGM70Rest interface software} executable on the host (+pc).

-However, it does not offer the range of functions that the unified sensor firmware offers.
+\newpage

 Another option is a custom interface board between the meter and the PC.
 This is a good option as many modern (+pc)s or (+sbc)s no longer offer a physical *RS232* interface.
 As with the other sensors, this interface consists of a *Raspberry Pi Pico* with an additional level shifter.
 The teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.
 The firmware is adapted using a separate build configuration.

 In order to be able to read and correctly interpret the data from the microcontroller, the serial protocol of the sensor is implemented in a customised version of the *CustomSensor* class as shown in listing \ref{lst:CustomSensorClass}.
 This software or hardware integration can be conducted on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.